aryan-programmer/wildfire/README.md

 # 🔥Wildfire🔥

-A fast communication &quot;chat&quot; application based on Google Firebase.
+A fast communication chat application developed using Google Firebase.